 (ii) Information disclosed in response to paragraphs (1)-(4) of the Natural Gas Pipeline Coordination section of Section 22, Attachment K, Declaration of Natural Gas Pipeline Coordination, submitted to ERCOT in accordance with Section 3.21, Submission of Declarations of Natural Gas Pipeline Coordination.
 The Protected Information status of Resource Outage information shall expire as provided in paragraph (1)(c) of Section 1.3.1.1;

 (jj) Information concerning weatherization activities submitted to, obtained by, or generated by ERCOT in connection with P.U.C.
 SUBST.
-R. 25.55, Weather Emergency Preparedness, if such information allows the identification of any Resource or Resource Entity.
+R. 25.55, Weather Emergency Preparedness, if such information allows the identification of any Resource or Resource Entity;

 (kk) Information provided to ERCOT: